Pinnacle

 Comments Off on Boston/Cambridge Lodging Market – Outlook is for Positive Growth for 2024, by Rachel Roginsky, ISHC

-After spending the last 32 years tracking and analyzing the Boston/Cambridge (“the City”) lodging market, Pinnacle Advisory Group (“Pinnacle”) is quite comfortable forecasting top line (occupancy and ADR) revenue for the City.
+After spending the last 32 years tracking and analyzing the Boston/Cambridge (“the City”) lodging market, Pinnacle Advisory Group is quite comfortable forecasting top line (occupancy and ADR) revenue for the City.
 But projecting the future with precision can be complicated.
 Here’s our perspective on the City’s lodging market for 2024:

 Of course, no one can be 100% certain of all the factors that will influence the Boston lodging market’s ultimate performance.
 Providing projections is a risky business.